hackern0v1c3/CanaryPi/README.md

 You don't need to wrap all of the param values in single quotes but it's a good idea, especially if the values contain special characters.

+Specific logging levels can be set for console, file, and syslog.
+This allows for logging as much, or as little information, as you want.
+Console log settings control what will go into the docker logs.
+File log settings control what will go into a daily rotating log file on disk.
+Syslog log settings are useful for sending logs to a SIEM or other central logging system.

 ### Detection Related Parameters
 #### NBNS Params
 | Name | Required | Default Value | Description |